PrefectHQ/prefect/docs/guides/logs.md

 By default, Prefect highlights specific keywords in the console logs with a variety of colors.

-Highlighting can be toggled on/off with the `PREFECT_LOGGING_COLORS` setting, e.g.
+Toggle highlighting on/off with the `PREFECT_LOGGING_COLORS` setting:

 <div class='terminal'>
 ```bash